neondatabase/neon/docs/rfcs/025-generation-numbers.md

 in exactly how the deletion queue should work, especially in the timing of the validation step:

-- A (simplest):validate the
+- Option A (simplest):validate the
   deletion list before persisting it.
 This has the downside of delaying persistence of deletes until the control plane is available.
-- B: validate a list at the point of executing it.
+- Option B: validate a list at the point of executing it.
 This has the downside that because we're doing the validation much later, there is a good chance some attachments might have changed, and we will end up leaking objects.
-- C (preferred): validate lazily in the background after persistence of the list, maintaining an "executable" pointer into the list of deletion lists to reflect which ones are elegible for execution, and re-writing deletion lists if they are found to contain some operations not elegible for execution.
+- Option C (preferred): validate lazily in the background after persistence of the list, maintaining an "executable" pointer into the list of deletion lists to reflect which ones are elegible for execution, and re-writing deletion lists if they are found to contain some operations not elegible for execution.
 This is the most efficient approach in terms of I/O, at the cost of some complexity in implementation.

-Persistence is to S3 rather than local disk so that if a pageserver is stopped uncleanly and then the same node_id is started on a fresh physical machine, the deletion queue can still continue without leaking objects.

 As well as reducing leakage, the ability of a persistent queue to accumulate deletions over long timescale has side benefits: